wp-plugins/ssh-sftp-updater-support/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the files to the `/wp-content/plugins/ssh-sftp-updater-support` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==